Mdraqibkhan/Underwater-Image-Enhancement-Restoration/README.md

-1. UIEPTA: A Lightweight Transformer Network for Underwater Image Enhancement Evaluation
+UIEPTA: Underwater Image Enhancement with Phase Transfer and Attention

+Evaluation
-The proposed method has been thoroughly evaluated on various datasets, including:
+The proposed approach has undergone extensive evaluation across a variety of datasets, including:

-- Synthetic datasets: EUVP, UIEB
+Synthetic Datasets: EUVP, UIEB
-- Real-world datasets: UIEB, UCCS
+Real-World Datasets: UIEB, UCCS
 Source Code
-The complete source code for the UIEPTA method is available [here](https://github.com/Mdraqibkhan/UIEPTA).
+The full source code for the UIEPTA method can be accessed here.

-Publication
-This work was published in the **2023 International Joint Conference on Neural Networks (IJCNN)**.
+This research was presented at the 2023 International Joint Conference on Neural Networks (IJCNN).

+@inproceedings{khan2023underwater,
-@inproceedings{khan2023underwater, title={Underwater Image Enhancement with Phase Transfer and Attention}, author={Khan, MD Raqib and Kulkarni, Ashutosh and Phutke, Shruti S and Murala, Subrahmanyam}, booktitle={2023 International Joint Conference on Neural Networks (IJCNN)}, pages={1--8}, year={2023}, organization={IEEE}})
+  title={Underwater Image Enhancement with Phase Transfer and Attention}, author={Khan, MD Raqib and Kulkarni, Ashutosh and Phutke, Shruti S and Murala, Subrahmanyam}, booktitle={2023 International Joint Conference on Neural Networks (IJCNN)}, pages={1--8}, year={2023}, organization={IEEE}
+}